If a shopping centre injury has set you back, we'll help you move forward

 Who is responsible for visitor safety?

-In the case of shopping centres, it is a centre's management who are considered to be the occupier and responsible for their visitors' health and safety.
+In the case of shopping centres, it is usually a centre's management who are considered to be the occupier and responsible for their visitors' health and safety.

 What can I claim compensation for?